madhavc21/LegalDocParse/README.md

-# PDF Document Ingestion Pipeline - Infiny Technical Assignment V2
+# PDF Document Ingestion Pipeline

 This project implements a Python-based ingestion pipeline to parse PDF documents, extract structured content, and derive legal metadata.
 It exposes an HTTP API endpoint for processing PDF uploads.